 Adults can supervise from the ground or up on the course

-We were staying in Kent and so I made the decision to drive into London to visit Alexandra Palace.
-I was a little anxious about the journey, but it was actually really straightforward from the M25 and there is loads if complimentary parking at the Palace.
+We were staying in Kent and so I made the decision to drive to Alexandra Palace.
+I was a little anxious about the journey, but it was actually really straightforward from the M25 and there is loads of complimentary parking at the Alexandra Palace Car Park.
 Once parked we took a walk around the palace grounds before making our way to the Go Ape adventure.

 The views over London from the Palace are really incredible and far reaching.
 The children were able to spot many famous landmarks, like the Shard and Canary Wharf.

 On arrival at Go Ape I filled in some forms whilst the children were fitted into their safety harnesses, by a friendly, bubbly member of staff.
 She then proceeded to help them around a mini practice course, where they were able to get to grips with the equipment.

 Petrolhead A is 10 years old and an absolute thrill seeker.
 He is fearless with any high adrenaline rides, heights , speeds etc. Princess D is very much the same, except she doesn’t like apparatus with holes or that isn’t stationery (rope climbers, swinging bridges etc) so I was a little apprehensive about how she would find this.
 She didn’t seem at all phased as she gazed up into the trees watching the other children bouncing and swinging along the bridges, ladders and walk ways.

 After a final safety brief, off they went on the first course.
 Petrolhead A stayed close to Princess D and encouraged her along.
 I was able to follow them along from the floor and offer plenty of support.
 I could see Princess D surprising herself with how well she was coping with being so high!

 The climax of the first course was to fly down a fantastic zip wire – both thoroughly enjoyed this part!